aardappel/lobster/docs/source/implementation_wasm_REMOVED.md

 title: The Lobster WASM code generator implementation
 ---

+**NOTE: THIS FUNCTIONALITY HAS BEEN REMOVED (Wasm now builds thru C++), this doc is here for historical reference but should otherwise be ignored.**

-NOTE: this document contains detail on how code generation for the WebAssembly backend works internally, if you just want to USE this backend, please read the sections on WebAssembly [here](implementation.html).
+**NOTE: this document contains detail on how code generation for the WebAssembly backend works internally, if you just want to USE this backend, please read the sections on WebAssembly [here](implementation.html).**

 This document is also meant to be useful for implementors of other languages that may wish to do something similar (and could re-use Lobster's